Chiefs of Indian and Oman navies hold talks | Law-Order

 - India

-Commander of Royal Navy of Oman (CRNO) Rear Admiral Saif Bin Nasser Bin Mohsin Al Rahbi on Monday held extensive talks with Navy Chief Admiral R Hari Kumar, focusing on ways to expand bilateral maritime security cooperation.
+Commander of Royal Navy of Oman (CRNO) Rear Admiral Saif Bin Nasser Bin Mohsin Al Rahbi on Monday held talks with India's top military brass, including Navy Chief Admiral R Hari Kumar, on further expansion of bilateral maritime security cooperation.

-Rear Admiral Al Rahbi is on a five-day goodwill visit to India from Sunday.
+Rear Admiral Al Rahbi is on a five-day visit to India from Sunday.

+Besides holding talks with Admiral Hari Kumar, the visiting official met Foreign Secretary Harsh Vardhan Shringla, Army Chief Gen MM Naravane and Air Chief Marshal VR Chaudhari.

 ''The visit aims to consolidate bilateral relations with Indian Navy, as also to explore new avenues for defence cooperation with India,'' the Indian Navy said.